Counting Crows: Influences, live performances and covers

 Counting Crows, and Duritz in particular, have become renowned for energetic, passionate live performances.
 The band's influences include Van Morrison, R.E.M., and Bob Dylan.

 Several Counting Crows songs have been altered during the band's live performances, such as "Round Here", "Goodnight Elisabeth", "Rain King", and "A Murder of One".
 This can be heard on the Across a Wire: Live in New York City album on the first disc (on which "Round Here" contains lyrics from "Have You Seen Me Lately?") and the second disc ("Anna Begins" has an extended midsection with new lyrics, and the introduction to "Mr. Jones" includes lyrics from "Miller's Angels" and from the Byrds' "So You Wanna Be A Rock & Roll Star").

 In February 2011, Duritz released an indie album of cover songs he had recorded entitled All My Bloody Valentines.
 He allowed Facebook followers to help name and design the cover art for the album.

 The band has sold more than 20 million albums worldwide.

+Documentary

+On December 18, 2025, HBO Max released Counting Crows: Have You Seen Me Lately? a feature-length documentary under its Music Box series that focuses on the band's rise to fame after the release of August and Everything After and the making of Recovering the Satellites.

+The film was directed by Amy Scott and features David Bryson, Charlie Gillingham, Dan Vickrey, and David Immerglück, as well as former bandmate Matt Malley.
+Additional celebrities such as Cyndi Lauper, Chris Martin of Coldplay, actress Mary-Louise Parker, and comedian Jeff Ross were also interviewed for the film, among other notable interviewees.